BCG Platinion: What It Is, Roles, Pay, and Interviews (2026)

 How Do You Connect Technology to Business Value?

 BCG Platinion interviewers are not testing whether you can design a cloud architecture.
 They are testing whether you can connect technology decisions to business outcomes.
-This is the single most important evaluation criterion.
+The candidate who posted an offer report on PrepLounge put it bluntly: always focus on the implied business impact of the technical solution, because the firm emphasizes it heavily.

-Every technology recommendation you make in a BCG Platinion case must answer three questions:
+Every technology recommendation you make in a Platinion case must answer three questions:

 Example of a weak answer: "I recommend migrating to AWS because it is the market leader and has the best services."

 The difference is specificity, numbers, and business logic, not technical depth.
 The repeatable structure is six moves: understand the business context, define the technology requirements and constraints, evaluate 2 to 3 options against those requirements rather than picking a "best" option in the abstract, model the business case (TCO, migration cost, payback), name each risk with its mitigation, then recommend and sequence with quick wins first.
-See the case interview hypothesis-driven approach for the underlying thinking structure.
+See the case interview hypothesis-driven approach for the underlying thinking structure, and the technology case interview guide for more worked tech scenarios.

 How Do You Prepare in Six Weeks?

-• Week 5, full simulations: Run full 45-minute cases with a partner or AI coach, including BCG's official practice cases.
+- Week 5, full simulations: Run full 45-minute candidate-led cases, including BCG's official practice cases.
 Get feedback on technology reasoning, not just structure.

-For the underlying scheduling methodology, the consulting interview prep timeline provides the full multi-firm plan.
+For the underlying scheduling methodology, the consulting interview prep timeline provides the full multi-firm plan, and the BCG fit interview guide covers what BCG probes for.

 Which Resources Actually Help?